lino-framework/lino/docs/topics/minimal_apps.rst

 and
 (b) the minimal applications used for testing, demonstrations and didactical purposes.

 Minimal applications are used for testing, demonstrations and didactical purposes.
-They are minimal in the sense that they don't define any applicaton logic for themselves, they just use a combination of modules from :doc:`/ref/modlib`.
+They are minimal in the sense that they don't define any applicaton logic for themselves, they just use a combination of modules from :mod:`lino.modlib`.

 Currently Lino has the following minimal applications: